 Leaders are needed now more than ever during times of crisis.
 I write about leading during a crisis here.
 I also wrote a post on financial survival tips for entrepreneurs and small business owners during a crisis the COVID-19 pandemic over here.
 Whether you’re working from home or back in the office, it’s important to be a leader for your team.

 I wrote this eBook titled How to Be a Great Leader and it included 21 key tips to set the foundational base for anyone to learn how to be a great leader.
-You can get sign up for the Free Book here or at the bottom of this post.
-Until then, enjoy the beginning of the —
+I’m currently updating the next version of it, but for now, please enjoy the beginning of the —

 How to be a Great Leader – eBook